Holiday Gifts Program

 Laurie and her team advocated for seven different policies from the Skills Coalition’s legislative agenda- including expanding access to Pell grants, supporting adult education funding, fully funding the new WIOA workforce legislation, as well as reauthorizing TANF legislation.
 The workforce and education policies discussed will all improve the lives of low income Coloradans and the participants that CWEE serves.

 Nearly 30% of CWEE’s participants are homeless and in need of basic essentials.
 Dozens of generous organizations and individuals have contributed to building these packs that are now offered to our participants.
 These packs include basic essentials like shampoo and conditioner, soap, toothbrush and toothpaste, deodorant, shaving cream and razors.
 We will also be providing baby packs to our participants who’ve recently welcomed a new addition to their family!
 Our baby packs include essentials like baby wash, shampoo, lotion and diaper cream.
-If you're interested in hosting a hygiene drive, or donating unused hygiene or baby products, please contact Caitie Neice at email@example.com or 303-892-8444 ext.
+If you're interested in hosting a hygiene drive, or donating unused hygiene or baby products, please contact Emma Feitelson at firstname.lastname@example.org or 303-892-8444 ext.
 344

 1175 Osage Street